 From 2005-12 Jamie worked as Senior Research Officer at the Judicial College of Victoria.
 In this role he was responsible for developing, drafting and updating the Victorian Criminal Charge Book.
 This is the main judicial reference book used by judges and legal practitioners in Victorian criminal jury trials.
 He also co-authored the Report of the Jury Directions Simplification Project (the 'Weinberg Report').

-Jamie teaches a range of units, including Criminal Law, Forensic Evidence, Lawyer's Ethics and Professional Practice.
+From 2013-20 Jamie worked as a Lecturer at Monash University, where he taught a range of units, including Criminal Law, Forensic Evidence, Lawyer's Ethics and Professional Practice.
+Jamie has worked as a Senior Lecturer at the Melbourne Law School since 2020.